 2 .
 What is your appreciation(s) of the member of Congress or staffer?

-3. What is your “Ask” and “Supporting Ask(s)?”
+3. What is your “Ask” and/or “Supporting Ask(s)?”
 What steps would you like your member to take to move forward on climate change?

 4. What are your meeting topics, e.g., discussion points, information or endorsements to share, past concerns to follow up on?
 (Note: Pick the 2-3 most important ones and leave others for future meetings.
 Leave time to talk about whatever the aide or member of Congress wants to talk about.)

 5. For each topic to discuss, prepare open-ended questions to find out what the member of Congress (or aide) shares in response to this topic.
-What do you want to find out from them that you will listen for?
+What do you want to listen for and learn?

-6. Additional questions you could/should ask during the meeting:
+6. Additional questions to consider asking during the meeting:

 - What are your current legislative priorities?

-- Which community leaders, businesses or individuals would you like to hear from in the state or district?
+- Which community leaders, businesses or individuals would you like to hear from in-district?

 - What other climate policy solutions are you looking at?